cilium/cilium/Documentation/configuration/metrics.rst

 cilium-agent can be configured to serve `Prometheus <https://prometheus.io>`_ metrics.
-Prometheus is a pluggable metrics collection and storage system and can act as a data source for `Grafana <https://grafana.com/>`_, a metrics visualisation system.
+Prometheus is a pluggable metrics collection and storage system and can act as a data source for `Grafana <https://grafana.com/>`_, a metrics visualization system.
 Unlike some metrics collectors like statsd, Prometheus requires the collectors to pull metrics from each source.

 cilium must be invoked with the ``--prometheus-serve-addr`` option (the